lschwetlick/blog/_posts/2018-03-25-reMarkable.md

 ![]({{site.blog_url}}/resources/images/blog2/rM.jpg){:height="300px" class="shadow" class="center" }

 **Size**: The screen diagonal is 10.3".
 This ist just *barely* large enough for me to read papers comfortably.
-The resizing options on the device are slow and liable to mess up the annotations, so I generally avoid it.
+The resizing options on the device are slow and liable to mess up the annotations, so I generally avoid resizing.

 **E-ink**: Check.
 It's not brilliant or particularly snappy, but good enough for my use case.
 Also, it gives it better battery life (although it doesn't last as long as originally promised)